FinWave-App/FinWave-SCW/README.md

 someNode.getAs(TestClass.class).orElse(new TestClass()); // get object with values from node or default
 ```

-Architecturally, the node has a separate parameter with JsonElement type for storing an object inside itself
+Architecturally, the node has a separate parameter with JsonElement type for storing an object inside itself.

 Calling `someNode.setAs()` clear node and set JsonElement parameter.

 ### Edit Class-Node